 When the financial downturn of 2008 began, Tobi thought the company would die, but people who had lost their jobs began using Shopify to set up online stores in large numbers.
 Surprisingly, the crisis accelerated growth to the extent that Shopify turned cash flow neutral for the first time in 2009.

 Since its early days, Shopify has expanded beyond its primary merchant software subscription offering.
-It now even offers merchant solutions, an umbrella term that houses multiple offerings like Shopify Payments, Shopify Shipping, Shopify Capital, referral fees from partners, point-of-sale (“POS”) hardware & Shopify Fulfillment Network.
+Now, Shopify makes money not only from its software subscription offering but also from merchant solutions, an umbrella term that houses multiple revenue sources like Shopify Payments, Shopify Capital, ShopPay Installments, Shopify Balance, Shopify Shipping, Shopify Fulfillment Network, Shopify App Store Advertising, POS hardware sales, Shopify Email, other transaction services, referral fees & collaborative warehouse fulfillment solutions.

 Merchant subscriptions have three different tiers: Basic Shopify, Shopify & Advanced Shopify.

-Most merchants, being small & medium-sized businesses, subscribe to the two lower-priced plans.
-But the majority of the GMV comes from merchants subscribed to the Shopify Advanced & Shopify Plus plans.
+Most merchants, running small & medium-sized businesses, subscribe to the two lower-priced plans.
+But the majority of the GMV comes from merchants subscribed to the Shopify Plus plan.

 Besides the three-tier subscriptions & Shopify Plus, the company also offers a $9/month Lite subscription targeted at the lowest end of the market — blogs looking to sell limited products rather than building a full-fledged online store.